wolfQK/CheckV-fork/README.md

 ![](https://bitbucket.org/berkeleylab/checkv/raw/657fde9b1c696185a399456fbcbb4ca82066abb6/pipeline.png)

-**A: Remove host contamination.** CheckV identifies and removes non-viral regions on proviruses.
-Genes are first annotated based on comparison to a custom database of HMMs that are highly specific to either viral or microbial proteins.
-Next, the program compares the gene annotations and GC content between a pair of adjacent gene windows.
-This information is used to compute a score at each intergenic position and identify host-virus boundaries.
+**A: Remove host contamination on proviruses**

+* Genes are first annotated as viral or microbial based on comparison to a custom database of HMMs
+* CheckV scans over the contig (5' to 3') comparing gene annotations and GC content between a pair of adjacent gene windows
+* This information is used to compute a score at each intergenic position and identify host-virus breakpoints
+* Host-virus breakpoints are identified with:
+	* High scores (>1.2)
+	* A minimum of 2 host-specific genes in the putative host region (for contigs with >=10 genes)
+	* A minimum of 2 virus-specific genes in the putative viral region (for contigs with >=10 genes)
+	* A minimum of 30% genes annotated as microbial in the putative host region

+**B: Estimate genome completeness (2 algorithms)**

+* AAI-based approach (accurate point estimate for genome completeness; pictured above)
-**B: Estimate genome completeness.** CheckV estimates genome completeness in two stages.
-First, proteins are compared to the CheckV genome database using AAI (average amino acid identity), completeness is computed as a simple ratio between the contig length (or viral region length for proviruses) and the length of matched reference genomes, and a confidence level is reported.
-In some cases, a contig won't have a high- or medium-confidence estimate based on AAI.
-In these cases, a more sensitive but less accurate approach is used based on HMMs shared between the contig and CheckV reference genomes (ANI: average nucleotide identity; AF: alignment fraction).
+	* First, proteins are compared to the CheckV genome database using AAI (average amino acid identity)
+	* After identifying the top hits, completeness is computed as a ratio between the contig length (or viral region length for proviruses) and the length of matched reference genomes

-**C: Predict closed genomes.** Closed genomes are identified based either on direct terminal repeats (DTRs; often indicating a circular sequence), flanking virus-host boundaries (indicating a complete prophage), or inverted terminal repeats (ITRs; believed to facilitate circularization and recombination).
-Whenever possible, these predictions are validated based on the estimated completeness obtained in B (e.g. completeness >90%).
-DTRs are the most reliable and most common indicator of complete genomes.
+	* A confidence level is reported based on the strength of the alignment and the length of the contig
+	* Generally, high- and medium-confidence estimates are quite accurate and can be trusted
+* HMM-based approach (estimated range for genome completeness)
+	* Highly novel viruses may not match a CheckV genome with sufficient AAI (i.e. low-confidence estimate)
+	* In these cases CheckV identifies the viral HMMs on the contig (see panel A) and compares the contig length with reference genomes sharing the same HMMs
+	* CheckV then returns the estimated range for genome completeness (e.g. 35% to 60% completeness), which represents the 90% confidence interval based on the distribution of lengths of reference genomes with the same viral HMMs

+**C: Predict closed genomes (3 signatures)**

+* Direct terminal repeats (DTRs)
+	* Repeated sequence of >20-bp at start/end of contig
+	* Most trusted signature in our experience
+	* May indicate circular genome or linear genome replicated from a circular template (i.e. concatamer)
+* Proviruses
+	* Viral region with predicted host boundaries at 5' and 3' ends (see panel A)
+	* Note: CheckV will not detect proviruses if host regions have already been removed (e.g. using VIBRANT or VirSorter)
+* Inverted terminal repeats (ITRs)
+ 	* Repeated sequence of >20-bp at start/end of contig (3' repeat is inverted)
+	* Least trusted signature in our experience

+CheckV will also report a confidence level based on comparison to completeness estimates (panel B):

+* High-confidence: >90% estimated completeness
+* Medium-confidence: 80-90% estimated completeness
+* Low-confidence: <80% estimated completeness

+For DTRs and ITRs, CheckV performs some additional filtering/checks:

+* Ambiguous bases in repeat (e.g. "NNNNN"): <= 20% of repeat sequence with Ns
+* Mode base frequency in repeat (e.g. "AAAAA"): <= 75% of repeat sequence composed of single base
+* Maximum occurences of repeat sequence: <= 8 times per contig (removes highly repetetive sequences)
+* Maximum kmer-frquency: <= 1.5 (removes contigs with the same genome repeated back-to-back)

-**D: Summarize quality.** Based on the results of A-C, CheckV generates a report file and assigns query contigs to one of five quality tiers: complete, high-quality (>90% completeness), medium-quality (50-90% completeness), low-quality (<50% completeness), or undetermined quality.
-These quality tiers are consistent with and expand upon those outlined in the MIUViG standards.
+**D: Summarize quality.**

+Based on the results of A-C, CheckV generates a report file and assigns query contigs to one of five quality tiers (consistent with and expand upon the MIUViG quality tiers):

+* Complete (high- or medium-confidence predictions; see panel C)
+* High-quality (>90% completeness)
+* Medium-quality (50-90% completeness)
+* Low-quality (<50% completeness)
+* Undetermined quality

 ## Installation